 This book, which pairs my journal entries with photographs and artworks that span a decade of observation, is an impressionist memoir of Marjory Stoneman Douglas’s The Everglades: River of Grass.
 The images convey both real and imagined scenes—visual narratives that emphasize a sense of place and memory while referencing the cultural history of an imperiled ecosystem.
 It is my hope that this multidisciplinary approach to understanding the Everglades may transform the way we see and remember landscapes.

 The Everglades is a singular, challenged landscape that offers bountiful resources; among them, a place for reflection.
 The region is broadly defined as starting north of the Kissimmee River, where water flows slowly over wetlands, through interconnecting prairies and hammocks southward to the coastal lowlands of the Florida Bay.

-Presented in a recycled cardboard box, the book will consist of over 100 color pages of visual art projects including paintings, photographs, and some archival images which have never been seen by the general public from the South Florida Collections Management Center.
-A diverse group of special guest contributors will present show essays in each chapter.
-Their commentary will elevate the project from simply an artist’s memoir to advocating the shared purpose of actively learning through cutural and scientific collaboration.
+Presented in a cardboard box, the book consists of 142 color pages of visual art projects including paintings, photographs, journal entries and archival images from the South Florida Collections Management Center and photographs taken at Archbold Biological Station.
 The strategic goal is to inspire the public to reconsider the environment while also illuminating the region’s collective heritage through art, history, science, and culture.